Universal Geneve 881101/01 “Eric Clapton”

 Few Universal Geneve 881101/01 are shown with box, and fewer still with any original papers.

 Most boxes found with the Universal Geneve 881101/01 have later Universal Geneve logos.
-It is possible these boxes were provided at the time of first sale if the watch was not purchased for a period, but I would assume they are not original to the watch.
-I believe that boxes were selected based on whatever inventory was at the retailer at time of sale, rather than paired with a specific watch.
+It is possible these boxes were provided at the time of first sale if the watch was not purchased for a period after initial production, but given how often boxes (and papers) are bought and sold by collectors, I would assume they are not original to the watch.
+I do believe that boxes were selected based on whatever inventory was at the retailer at time of sale, rather than paired with a specific watch.

-1. The first is a rectangular red box with rounded edges, a cream-colored interior lid with red print for U in a square logo and ‘UNIVERSAL GENEVE’.
+1. Rectangular red box with rounded edges, a cream-colored interior lid with red print for U in a square logo and ‘UNIVERSAL GENEVE’.
 ‘UNIVERSAL’ appears in gold text on the lid of the box.